SpaceODY/Space-Shuttle-System-Expanded/README.md

 # Space Shuttle System Expanded

-# Really suggest to use this instead.
-Very well done: https://github.com/giuliodondi/Space-Shuttle-System-Expanded
+# Highly suggest to use the newest mod instead instead.
+It's way better and can be found here: https://github.com/giuliodondi/Space-Shuttle-System-Expanded
 #
 #
 #